pzimnota/github-repo-lister/README.md

 ```properties
 github.token=your_github_token_here
 ```
-Alternatively, you can set the environment variable or configure it as a system variable in IntelliJ.
+Alternatively, you can set the environment variable named ```GITHUB_TOKEN```, or configure it as a system variable in IntelliJ.

-You can generate a personal access token on GitHub under Settings → Developer settings → Personal access tokens.
+You can generate a personal access token [here](https://github.com/settings/tokens).

 3. **Build and run the application**
 Using Maven: